-Cape Leveque, the top attraction of the region, is a natural wonder known for vibrant red cliffs, and traditional Aboriginal heritage.
-For those that once thought of Cape Leveque as an inaccessible destination, we have good news!
+Cape Leveque, the top attraction of the region, is a natural wonder known for its vibrant red cliffs and traditional Aboriginal heritage.
+For those who once thought of Cape Leveque as an inaccessible destination, we have good news!
 The road from Broome up Dampier Peninsula is now fully sealed, so pack your camping gear and start planning a Dampier Peninsula road trip!

 About Dampier Peninsula & Cape Leveque

 Cape Leveque is the main attraction of the Dampier Peninsula.
 The cape is famous for its pristine coast and wilderness.
 The local Indigenous people call the peninsula Ardi, meaning “northeast. ” It’s an area that carries rich traditional history and one that has been sparsely inhabited with small remote communities for centuries.